AI-Data-Space/happymatrix-eco-assistant/README.md

 ## Acknowledgements

-This project was inspired by the Google Generative AI Intensive Course and is part of a hands-on capstone project.
+This project builds upon foundation concepts and patterns learned from the Google Generative AI with Gemini API course on Kaggle.
+Specifically, the following implementation patterns were adapted from the course labs:

+- Basic Gemini API integration and configuration
+- RAG implementation framework using ChromaDB vector storage
+- Few-shot prompting techniques for consistent extraction
+- Structured output generation using LangChain

+I've extended these concepts to create a specialized application for Engineering Change Order (ECO) processing, adding:
+- Domain-specific prompting for ECO document understanding
+- Comprehensive error handling and rate limit management
+- Structured data extraction pipeline for ECO metadata
+- Email generation for stakeholder communications
+- Batch processing capabilities for multiple ECOs

+The course provided an excellent learning foundation that was then applied to this specialized domain to solve real-world engineering documentation challenges.
 All ECO documents are fictional and created for demonstration purposes only.

 ---